There Is No Such Thing as Reading Jesus Without a Framework

 That is where the real issue lies.

-For example, some readers move quickly from “I and the Father are one” to later categories such as ousia, homoousios, hypostasis, or the hypostatic union.
+For example, some interpretations move quickly from “I and the Father are one” to later categories such as ousia, homoousios, hypostasis, or the hypostatic union.
 Those categories do not arise from the plain words of Jesus.
 They are explanatory systems brought to the text.

 So the issue is not whether interpretation happens.
 The issue is whether the explanation is imported or restored.